dimitrisdiam/ROBO_ADVISOR/README.md

 PORTFOLIO: It's every column that are created by the values of FIX_TOKEN.

-* Add or remove as ETFs, CRYPTOS and ESG as want.
+* Add or remove as ETFs, CRYPTOS or ESG as want.